-When planning for the parent teacher interviews, have a think about what each parent may want to talk about.
+When planning for the parent-teacher conferences, have a think about what each parent may want to talk about.
 Or possible questions they may ask.

 For example, if you know that Thomas has been having issues with his friends in the playground and you have spoken to his parents before, it is likely they will want an update as to what you have noticed and ideas for some more possible strategies or solutions to help him.
 Make sure you are organized for these questions and have some ideas!

 As teachers, we love a good acronym and different teacher terms that get thrown around can get really confusing for parents.
 Make sure that if you are going to speak in ‘teacher talk’ that you explain what the acronym or teacher term means.
-For example, you may be talking about STEM make sure you explain what STEM stands for.
+For example, you may be talking about an IEP with a parent who hasn’t been through the Section 504 process yet.
+Make sure you explain what IEP stands for.

 10) Communicate All Year Round

-Nothing that you discuss at parent teacher interviews should be surprising to the parents.
+Nothing that you discuss at parent-teacher conference should be surprising to the parents.

-I also found sending home weekly class newsletters, meant the parents felt involved and included the whole year around.
-This meant that the valuable parent teacher interviews were spent talking more about the student, rather than what the whole class has been learning about.
+I also found sending home weekly class newsletters meant the parents felt involved and included the whole year round.
+This meant that the valuable parent-teacher conferences were spent talking more about the student, rather than what the whole class has been learning about.

 11) Discuss Strategies

-Discuss strategies, actions or goals that you want to set for their child.
 If you are bringing up a social issue, discuss how are you going to help their child overcome this.
-If you are talking about an area academically that they are struggling, discuss what are you doing in the classroom to help.
+If you are talking about an area academically that they are struggling with, discuss what are you doing in the classroom to help.

 What are some strategies of things the parents can do at home to help their child?
 It’s all well and good to talk about these issues, but you need to provide the parents with ways to overcome them.